philipturner/ue5-nanite-macos/README.md

 ---

 The most recent progress is posted on this branch as GitHub commits: https://github.com/philipturner/UnrealEngine/tree/modifications.
 On a local machine, I force-enabled `NaniteAtomicsSupported()` and the build system subsequently acted very strangely.
 XCBBuildService would crash in the middle of a build.
 That made the UnrealBuildTool execute in the background, with no way to track its progress in Xcode.
-I had to delete all build products and recompile using Xcode 13.
-Nanite doesn't require Metal 3 functionality, so Xcode 14 beta is unnecessary.
+I had to reboot my Mac, delete all build products, and recompile with Xcode 13.
+Nanite doesn't require Metal 3 functionality, so Xcode 14 beta is not necessary.

 </details>